thatliuser/eecs159/CONTRIBUTING.md

 - The `Plotter` loads optional calibration and recording data in its `__init__` method and instantiates an instance of a class that implements the `DataSource` abstract class.
 - The `DataSource` is ran, which updates the plot with data it has read.
+- The `DataSource` controls the position of the user's mouse on screen if calibrated with a `Cursor`.
 - The `DataSource` finishes, and the `Plotter` either stops updating interactively or loads another `DataSource`.

 ## Classes of interest